ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Implementation Details

 \section{Implementation Details}

-\textbf{Detecting Work Zone Objects.} We employ the pre-trained open vocabulary models~\cite{xu2023open, zhou2022detecting} as is and follow their custom vocabulary protocol.
+\textbf{Detecting Work Zone Objects.} We employ the pre-trained open vocabulary models~\cite{xu2023open, zhou2022detecting, liu2024grounding} as is and follow their custom vocabulary protocol.
 For training Mask R-CNN~\cite{he2017mask}, we use the mmdetection~\cite{mmdetection} library initialized with COCO~\cite{lin2014microsoft} weights.
 We use the default model zoo parameters with the 1x schedule.
+For DINO~\cite{zhangdino}, Mask DINO~\cite{li2023maskdino} and DiffusionDet~\cite{chen2023diffusiondet}, we use their official codebases and weights.
 We employ the simple copy-paste implementation from mmdetection~\cite{mmdetection} and use the default parameters.

 \textbf{Adapting to New Geographies} We follow the same pre-train and adaptation protocol described in 2PCNet~\cite{kennerley20232pcnet}.